 With respect to the other EE programs (aside from MyHER), witness Duff indicated that there is a summer capacity need of 216 MW (166 MW for the winter) from the EE programs in the year 2022.
+(Id. at 105.)
 He observed that, "Those familiar with the implementation of EE programs will recognize that one does not create 216 MW of EE overnight.
 It takes time.
 It takes time to build customer awareness.
 It takes time for equipment to wear out and be replaced or for customers to recognize that it is time to change out equipment."
+(Id.)
 In addition, he noted in the Company's IRP, the EE impacts are subtracted from the load forecast.
+(Id.)
 As a result, there is no reserve margin for the EE impacts.
+(Id.)

-Witness Duff testified that the very fact that DSM/EE capacity savings from existing approved programs are included in the IRP forecast is a critical part of the reason there is not a capacity need until 2022.
+Witness Duff testified that the very fact that DSM/EE capacity savings from existing approved programs are included in the IRP forecast are a critical part of why there is not a capacity need until 2022.
+(Id. at 107.)
 The Company's inputs to the IRP for the cost of the DSM and EE programs include not just the implementation cost, but also the estimate of the utility's PPI, which contains a capacity value for the years 2019 through 2021.
+(Id.)
 As a result, to be consistent with the underlying resource plan, including the cost inputs, one should be including the avoided capacity cost for DSM/EE for the years 2019 to 2021.
+(Id.)